garagehive/garagehive.github.io/docs/garagehive-service-recharge.md

 ![](media/garagehive-service-recharge-item-charges5.png)

+To set up the use of Item Charges:
-From the invoicing section of the customer card you have created, add **Service Recharge Item Charge No.** as **VEHICLEPREP** and the **Corresponding Vendor No.** as **VEHICLE-PREP** (as set up above).
+1. From the invoicing section of the customer card you have created, add **Service Recharge Item Charge No.** as **VEHICLEPREP**.
+2. Add the **Corresponding Vendor No.** as **VEHICLE-PREP** (as set up above).

 ![](media/garagehive-service-recharge-item-charges6.gif)

-Now, from the **Payment** section, add the payment method as **VEHPREP** to both the customer and vendor card to ensures that when the sales invoice is posted, it's paid off automatically and the record closed.
-On the other hand, the purchase invoice is also paid off and counters the sales invoice bill, ensuring that the debit and credit accounts are balanced off and closed down.
+3. From the **Payment** section, add the payment method as **VEHPREP** to both the customer and vendor card to ensures that when the sales invoice is posted, it's paid off automatically and the record closed.
+4. On the other hand, the purchase invoice is also paid off and counters the sales invoice bill, ensuring that the debit and credit accounts are balanced off and closed down.

 Customer Card: